olivia Personal Health Record Privacy Policy

 We will only collect the above categories of information to the extent that you either affirmatively provide it or if you provide us with permission or authorization to retrieve such information on your behalf.

 Other Personal Information collected through the Site or App.
-You can visit the Site without submitting any information that we can use to identify you personally.
+You can visit the Site without submitting any information that directly identifies you.
 However, to use certain features on the Site or App, such as signing up for our updates, you will be required to provide Personal Information.
 Such information could include, for example, your name and email address.

-Web log data.
-When you use the Service, we automatically receive and record certain information from your computer (or other device) and your browser.
-This may include such data as your IP address and domain name, the pages you visit on the Service, the date and time of your visit, the files that you download, the URLs from the websites you visit before and after navigating to the Service, your software and hardware attributes (including device IDs), your general geographic location (e.g., your city, state, or metropolitan region), and certain cookie information (see below).
+- Web log data: This may include such data as your IP address and domain name, the pages you visit on the Service, the date and time of your visit, the files that you download, the URLs from the websites you visit before and after navigating to the Service, your software and hardware attributes (including device IDs), your general geographic location (e.g., your city, state, or metropolitan region), and certain cookie information (see below).
 To obtain such information, we may use web logs or applications that recognize your computer and gather information about its online activity.

-Web beacons.
-The Service or the emails that you receive from Tempus may use an application known as a “web beacon” (also known as a “clear gif” or “web bug”).
-A web beacon is an electronic file that usually consists of a single-pixel image.
+- Web beacons: A web beacon (also known as a “clear gif” or “web bug”) is an electronic file that usually consists of a single-pixel image.
 It can be embedded in a web page or in an email to transmit information, which could include Personal Information.
 For example, it can allow an email sender to determine whether a user has opened a particular email.

 How We Use and Process Your Information